 7. Help me reflect- Before the session finishes, children come back together in a circle and all have the opportunity to share their learning before the session closes.

-During Jigsaw sessions, all children are encouraged to speak freely in front of the class group.
-Respect and toleration of others is expected and children need time to reflect on their learning and themselves as people.
+During Jigsaw sessions, all children are encouraged to speak freely in front of the class group, encouraging clear communication.
+Respect and toleration of others is expected and children are given time to reflect on their learning and themselves as people.

 Other school initiatives that support the development of PSHE include: